Noupin/Shift-Server/README.md

 # Shift API
-This is built using Flask and authorizes users based on a JWT.
+This is the server side Shift applciation using Flask as a micro framework.